Driving Rapid Growth and Development The FCE is spurring construction all along the corridor.

 Construction Timeline The FCE is now fully funded for construction.

 Construction of the first segment, I-10 to Blanding Blvd.
 (SR-21) is complete.
 The remaining project phases are fully funded.
 The second segment, Blanding Blvd.
 (SR-21) to Shands Bridge, began construction in early 2019 and will conclude by 2023.
 The third and final segment will begin construction in 2023.
 The third segment includes a new bridge over the St. Johns River just south of where the Shands Bridge stands currently.
 The vertical height clearance of the new bridge will be 65 feet.
-The additional 20 feet of clearance will match the Buckman Bridge's clearance to the north.
-This will greatly improve marine capability south of the new bridge.
+The additional 20 feet of clearance will match the Buckman Bridge's clearance to the north removing all barriers for marine traffic.